LordOfPolls/BlackDwarf/README.md

-      -m,  --module          The module to be processed -d,  --dry-run         Dry run mode - No changes will be applied to disk -i,  --infer-imports   Disable inference of imports in situations where a file lacks `__all__` -nf, --no-format      Disable formatting of the output file
+      -m,  --module          The module to be processed -d,  --dry-run         Dry run mode - No changes will be applied to disk -i,  --infer-imports   Disable inference of imports in situations where a file lacks `__all__` -nf, --no-format       Disable formatting of the output file -ca, --create-all      Create `__all__` if it does not exist